How does Variable Shadowing work in JavaScript?

 a yellow circle with JS black letters

-In JavaScript, variable shadowing is a concept that occurs when a variable declared within a certain scope has the same name as a variable declared in an outer scope.
-This can lead to unexpected behavior and can sometimes make code harder to understand.
-In this article, we will delve deep into the concept of variable shadowing in JavaScript and explore its implications.
+Variable shadowing occurs when a variable declared within a specific scope has the same name as an outer-scope variable.
+As a result, you see unexpected behavior that makes the code harder to understand.
+This article explores the concept of variable shadowing in JavaScript and its implications.

 What is Variable Shadowing?

-Variable shadowing occurs when a variable with the same name is declared in an inner scope, such as a function or a block, as a variable in an outer scope.
-In such cases, the variable in the inner scope shadows or hides the variable in the outer scope.
-This means that any references to the variable within the inner scope will refer to the inner variable, effectively "shadowing" the outer variable.
+Variable shadowing is when a variable with the same name is declared in an inner scope as a variable in an outer scope.
+In such cases, the variable in the inner scope hides the variable in the outer scope.
+Any references to the variable within the inner scope will refer to the inner variable, effectively "shadowing" the outer variable.

 Scoping in JavaScript